TREASURIES-U.S. yields edge higher as market awaits Fed hike

 The Fed will announce its expected rate hike after a two-day policy meeting that ends on Wednesday.

-The implied probability of a 75 basis point hike is 89.4%, with the likelihood of a 100 basis point hike at 10.6%, according to Refinitiv data FEDWATCH.
+The implied probability of a 75 basis point hike slipped to 87.1%, with the likelihood of a 100 basis point hike rising slightly to 12.9%, according to Refinitiv data FEDWATCH.

+Futures contracts tied to the Fed's policy rate 0#FF: showed that benchmark U.S. rates will peak in January 2023, a month earlier than the February reading they gave last week.

 Price